Joe Montana Rookie Card Info

 1981 Topps Joe Montana Card #216

 The 1981 Topps Joe Montana Rookie Card, #216, is one of the most recognizable football cards of the 1980s.
 Joe Montana took the NFL by storm as a high-profile and charismatic quarterback for the San Francisco 49ers dynasty.
-At a time when sports card collecting was an ascending hobby and the NFL was growing in popularity, Joe Montana was one of the faces of the NFL and racking up championships.
-Any Hall of Fame quarterback is going to draw the interest of collectors, but there are other factors that make the Joe Montana an extremely sought after card.
+At a time when sportscard collecting was an ascending hobby and the NFL was growing in popularity, Joe Montana was one of the faces of the NFL and racking up championships.
+Any Hall of Fame quarterback is going to draw the interest of collectors, but other factors make the Joe Montana 1981 Topps rookie an extremely sought-after card.

 - A Celebrity Playing Football: It was immediately clear when Joe Montana left Notre Dame for the NFL that the San Francisco 49ers had a star.
 Joe Montana was extremely charismatic and had early success.
 Because of this, he became a media darling and was given nicknames like “Joe Cool” and “The Golden Great.”
-He didn’t become a movie star like Jim Brown did, but he did embrace his celebrity by being very available for interviews and product endorsements.
-His high profile post-career kept him very visible and well-known to collectors, even those who didn’t seem him play.
+He didn’t become a movie star as Jim Brown did, but he did embrace his celebrity by being very available for interviews and product endorsements.
+His high-profile post-career kept him very visible and well-known to collectors, even those who didn’t see him play.

 - Four Rings: Joe Montana captured four Super Bowl wins during his career and is often included in debates about who is the greatest quarterback of all time.
 Until Tom Brady came along, Joe Montana shared the record for most titles with Steelers’ great Terry Bradshaw.
 Even though Joe Montana has been surpassed, he still appears high on any list of winningest quarterbacks.
 This keeps younger collectors aware and interested in Joe Montana’s cards.